 Polyurethane typically takes anywhere from 8 hours a few days to begin hardening once applied.
 This will depend on the type of poly used and the conditions you’re working in.

-Final Thoughts on How Long Does Polyurethane Take to Dry?
+Final Thoughts on How Long for Polyurethane to Dry?

 The exact drying time of polyurethane will depend on if you are using water-based or oil-based varnish.
 It will also depend on the weather conditions while you are working.
 Polyurethane dries quicker on hot and low humid days.